The beef ribs smoking on the grill.

 Instructions

-• Add the apple cider vinegar, sugar and salt to the mason jar and shake until dissolved.
+• Add the apple cider vinegar, sugar, and salt to the Mason jar.
+Shake until dissolved.
 Add the red onions cover and place in fridge overnight.
 Onions will last up to 2 weeks in the fridge.
-If you want to add a pop of color, add a thin slice of red beat with the onions before placing in the fridge.
+For a pop of red color, add a thin slice of red beet into the jar alongside the onions.

 • Recipe Instructions

-• Start by preheating your smoker to 250 degrees.
-While its preheating, prep your ribs by placing them on a cutting board meat side down.
-Take a sharp knife and score the membrane perpendicular to the bones 1” from the top of the bones.
+• Preheat your smoker to 250 degrees F. While it's preheating, prep your ribs.
+Place them on a cutting board meat side down.
+Take a sharp knife and score the membrane perpendicular to the bones 1” from the top.
 Using a paper towel, grab the membrane below the scoring mark and pull it all the way off.
 You should be left with a 1” strip of membrane at the top of the ribs.

-• After 2 hours, unwrap the ribs while they are sitting on the smoker grates and create a boat with the foil to preserve the liquid inside while completely exposing the ribs.
+• After 2 hours, unwrap the ribs while they are sitting on the smoker grates.
+Create a boat with the foil to preserve the liquid inside while completely exposing the ribs.
 Flip the ribs over so the bones are facing down and spread a thin layer of the BBQ sauce over the meat with a basting brush.
 Close the smoker and let sit for one final hour.

 • Test the ribs for tenderness by gently pulling on two ribs to see if the meat starts to pull off the bone.
 Remove the ribs from the smoker to rest for 20 mins before removing the bones.
 To remove the bones, flip the ribs back to meat side down and gently pull each rib upward.
 You may need to use a pairing knife if any bits start to stick to the bone.